joaoasrosa/pullrequests-viewer/CONTRIBUTING.md

 # Contributing
 This project needs you!
 If you found an issue, or you want to actively contribute, this is the starting point!

 But wait, are you asking...
-Here should I start?
+Where should I start?

 ## The place where it starts
 If you get to this point, you have my respect!
 You are using the tool, and that is awesome!
 Thanks!!